Mircea-MMXXI/azapy/docs/BTSD_th_doc.md

 optimal portfolio constructions can be applied.

 > Note: mBTSD measure for $L=1$, $\alpha_1=0$ and detrended
-rate of returns is the same as mLSSD first leve dispersion measure.
+rate of returns is the same as mLSD first leve dispersion measure.

 We will call the mBTSD-Sharpe ratio as Sortino ratio, which is a well established terminology among practitioners.